Enabling Generative Design Tools with LLM Agents for Mechanical Computation Devices: A Case Study: Related Work

-Meanwhile, LLM has shown promise in addressing these challenges.
-It has been successfully utilized to enhance creative imaging tools in various domains \cite{PromptSapper,UIllm,CAM,t2image,liu20233dall}.
-By collaborating with LLM, designers can initiate projects with simple requirements and see them through to completion with the aid of LLM.
-However, despite its potential, in the field of designing interactive hardware systems, which inherently involve input, computation, and output functionalities, and interact contextually with users, LLM has yet to be extensively integrated into specialized design tools.
-This is potentially due to the following reasons: LLM is trained on large-scale textual data and lacks highly specialized knowledge in newly developed interactive hardware systems to handle these highly specialized tasks.
-Novel interactive hardware design involves complex combinations of components and functional modules, as well as considerations across multiple aspects.
-This complexity and diversity are challenging to describe with simple text and require more structured information.
-Interactive device design requires higher precision, and the results of hardware design need to ensure that the physical implementation works correctly and meets the expected functionality.
+Meanwhile, LLMs have shown promise in enhancing creative tools across various domains \cite{PromptSapper,UIllm,CAM,t2image,liu20233dall}, allowing designers to start with simple requirements and complete projects with LLM assistance.
+However, in the field of designing interactive hardware systems—which involve input, computation, and output functionalities, and interact contextually with users—LLM integration remains limited.
+This is likely because LLMs are trained on large-scale textual data and lack the specialized knowledge required for interactive hardware design.
+These systems demand complex combinations of components, structured information, and high precision to ensure functional physical implementation, which can be difficult to describe using simple text.

 Nevertheless, we envision there is a chance to harness LLM's capabilities to understand and innovate new interactive device technologies.
 By augmenting conventional specialized design tools with LLM, we can introduce a fresh approach to device prototyping.
 Leveraging LLM's strengths in flexibility, adaptability, and creative problem-solving can lower usage barriers and inspire more innovative designs.